SAP-archive/bot-connector/README.md

 #### Setup your connector

-First of all, you need to create a connector with the Bot Connector's API.
+First, you need to create a connector with the Bot Connector's API.
 ```sh
 curl -X POST 'http://localhost:8080/connectors' --data 'url=YOUR_CONNECTOR_ENDPOINT_URL'
 ```